oniseun/accounts/README.md

 # development
 $ docker-compose up

-# head to swagger link to see how the api works and all the endpoints available
+# head to swagger link to see how the api works and play around with all the endpoints available
 $ localhost:4000/swagger

 # api endpoint itself
 $ localhost:4000/accounts

+# (optional) To connect to postgres admin to manager the database
+$ localhost:5050/

+Credentials
+  - email: admin@admin.com
+  - password: password

+Database server
+  - POSTGRES_HOST=172.26.0.20
+  - POSTGRES_USER=postgres
+  - POSTGRES_PASSWORD=password
+  - POSTGRES_DB=account
 ```

 ## Installation (without docker)